petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

 ## Publishing Object Drafts

 Publishing an object creates and activates your new application.
-When activated, users can access it in the Liferay UI according to its scope and panel category key.
+When activated, users can access it in the Liferay UI according to its scope and panel link.
 Before publishing your object, review the following information to understand the consequences of publishing a draft.

 ### What Happens During Publishing